In this topic

-If you have selected CSV format, your product data is prepared in two steps:
+If you select CSVcomma-separated values; tabular data in a plain text file separated by the comma character. format, your product data is prepared in two steps:

-- Export your product data from your e-commerce system or from some other data source into a CSV file.
+- Export product data from your e-commerce system or another data source into a CSV file.

 - Move the CSV file to your personal directory on the server.
-Episerver Campaign retrieves the CSV file from there and makes the product data it contains available to you in the Template Kit.
+Campaign retrieves the CSV file then makes its product data available in the Template Kit.

-If you have a personal directory on the server but no login information, contact the Episerver customer support team, who will be happy to set up a user account for you.
+Tip: If you have a personal directory on the server but no login information, contact customer support to set up a user account.

-If you use an Episerver integration for one of these systems, you can export your product data using the Episerver plugin without any further adjustment necessary.
+If you use Episerver integration with one of these systems, you can export product data using the Episerver plugin with no adjustment.

 Generic CSV structure

-The generic CSV structure used by Episerver Campaign standardizes the structure and naming scheme for the column headings in your CSV files.
-The generic CSV structure ensures that the import of your product data can proceed without any errors.
+Episerver Campaign's generic CSV structure standardizes the structure and naming of column headings in CSV files, ensuring the correct import of product data.

 "id";"name";"category"; "text1";"text2";"text3";"text4";"text5"; "text6";"text7";"text8";"text9";"text10"; "link1Text";"link1Url"; "link2Text";"link2Url"; "link3Text";"link3Url"; "image1ImageUrl";"image1AltText";"image1Link"; "image2ImageUrl";"image2AltText";"image2Link"; "image3ImageUrl";"image3AltText";"image3Link"; "image4ImageUrl";"image4AltText";"image4Link"; "image5ImageUrl";"image5AltText";"image5Link"; "image6ImageUrl";"image6AltText";"image6Link"; "additionalData1";"additionalData2";"additionalData3";"additionalData4";"additionalData5"; "additionalData6";"additionalData7";"additionalData8";"additionalData9";"additionalData10"; "additionalData11";"additionalData12";"additionalData13";"additionalData14";"additionalData15"; "additionalData16";"additionalData17";"additionalData18";"additionalData19";"additionalData20";

-When configuring the export feature for your system, observe the following:
+Warning: When configuring the export feature, observe the following:

 - The CSV file must be RFC-compliant.
 Technical notes are contained in RFC 4180.

-- The character encoding for the CSV file must be set to UTF-8 without BOM.
+- Set character encoding for the CSV file to UTF-8 without BOM.

-- The semicolon must be used as a separator.
+- Use the semicolon (;) as a separator.

-Example: If you put a word or a word group in your text into quotation marks, for example "Savoir Vivre", then in your CSV file you need to wrap "Savoir Vivre" with double quotation marks: ""Savoir Vivre"".
-The outer quotation marks will automatically be recognized as escape characters and will not be displayed in your message text.
+Example: You surround a word or a word group with quotation marks, such as "Savoir Vivre."
+In your CSV file, wrap the quoted text with double quotation marks: ""Savoir Vivre"".
+The outer quotation marks are recognized as escape characters so are not displayed in the message text.

-If your system does not have a feature for exporting product datasets into a CSV file, and you would like to manually create a CSV file with your product data, perform the following steps:
+If your system/your data source does not have a feature for exporting product datasets to a CSV file, and you want to manually create a CSV file with product data, perform the following steps:

 - Download the template for the generic CSV structure here: template generic structure.csv